Te Mahau Advisory for Young People with Disabilities

 photo of Amy

 Hi, my name is Amy Clements.
-I am 23 years of age, and I am based in Auckland.
 I have experienced a physical disability since childhood.
 I experience a central nervous system disorder that causes severe chronic pain and fatigue as well as mild muscle and joint weakness.
 As a result, I use a walking cane to mobilize.
 This caused me many difficulties during my primary and high school education.
 I am now a communications student at Massey University.
 I am grateful for an opportunity to be a member of this panel, and I am excited to be able to use my experiences as a disabled student to inform positive change.
 Issues I am particularly passionate about regarding education include a wider range testing accommodations for disabled students and more training for teachers surrounding the teaching disabled students.
 I am a passionate disability rights activist.
 My activism journey started on social media when I was a teen, and during my first few years of University I was privileged to publish over a dozen articles sharing my experiences growing up with a physical disability on a chronic illness and disability awareness website.

 Jackson Ataaere